Life’s Poetry

 The sorrows of the world

-There is a collective grief we are all experiencing at the moment, as we watch the conflict of the world.
+There is a collective grief we are all experiencing at the moment, as we watch the conflict of the world, the systems of capitalism and oppression and the impact to our Earth.
 This gate of grief feels more vital, more important than ever.
-Together we will turn to face the sorrows of the world.
+We will turn to face the sorrows of the world.

 Mon 15th Dec - Ritual